Arlington Heights, Illinois: Arts and culture

+Entertainment venues include the Metropolis Performing Arts Centre in downtown Arlington Heights, which opened in 1999.
+The Metropolis Performing Arts Centre includes live entertainment as well as arts education.
+The facility includes a 350-seat theatre, ballroom and classrooms for music and theatre.
+Music venue Hey Nonny opened in 2018.
 From 1964 to 1970, Arlington Heights served as the home to The Cellar.
 The club was located in an unused warehouse on Davis Street, along the Chicago and Northwestern railroad tracks.
 Founded by local record store owner Paul Sampson, The Cellar offered live rock and blues bands for its mostly teenage audience to listen and to dance.
 It hosted a wealth of regional bands and repeat performers, such as The Shadows of Knight, The Mauds, H. P. Lovecraft, and Ted Nugent.
 It also hosted a significant array of national and international rock bands as well, including The Who, The Byrds, Buffalo Springfield, Cream, and The Spencer Davis Group.